 Over the past few years, we have seen drastic changes in the music industry.
-Music Business Trends and Strategies, taught by Berklee Online course author Mike King, will create a foundation in key areas of the industry including copyright, publishing, marketing, and creating a fanbase, all while exploring the different structures that currently exist in the music business and the direction it is going.
+Music Business 101, taught by Berklee Online course author John Kellogg, will create a foundation in key areas of the industry including copyright, publishing, marketing, and creating a fanbase, all while exploring the different structures that currently exist in the music business and the direction it is going.
 Whether you’re a novice or have a background in music business, this course will provide helpful ways of navigating the industry by looking at how it has changed and what it means for the future.

 Guitar Scales 101 is the perfect entryway into playing guitar.
 But just because it’s 101-level, doesn’t mean it’s simplistic.
 Instructor Larry Baione will give you a thorough understanding of the practical application and theory behind playing the guitar.
 Guitar Scales 101 presents Berklee’s approach to the construction of scales and will help you to organize the often-ambiguous guitar fretboard, providing you with the knowledge to confidently navigate the instrument and develop your technique.